replicajune/survive-on-windows/README.md

 # Tools

-Here is a little selection of tools I like to have around :
+Here is a selection of tools to have around :

-### Utilities
+## Utilities

 -   [7zip](https://www.7-zip.org/) : to replace to winrar, winzip..
 -   [KeepassXC](https://keepassxc.org/download/#windows) : if you don't have any passwords manager already, this one is a great choice